-Since this Announcement is intended to address gaps in our databases in a timely manner, we request that each proposal include support for a named USNDP staff member, the "USNDP POC," who will be associated with the experiment or other activity, and will be responsible for incorporating the new data, results, or procedures in the USNDP program.
+Since this Announcement is intended to address gaps in our databases in a timely manner, funds may be requested within each application to support a named USNDP staff member, the "USNDP POC," who will be associated with the experiment or other activity, and will be responsible for incorporating the new data, results, or procedures in the USNDP program.
+USNDP personnel at DOE/NNSA National Laboratories may be proposed, but personnel at academic institutions may be proposed as subawardees or consultants.